 "Khun Sa motioned me closer, almost immediately dropping his eye contact from my eyes to that of the the small gold Chinese character dangling around my neck.
 Reaching forward he softly took the tiny medallion between his thumb and index finger, looking at it very carefully and rubbing it for what seemed the longest time.
 The background noise and the overall din of the soldiers in the camp became quiet and the air stilled.
 As a man who could have and take anything he wanted I thought he was going to yank the chain from my neck.
 Instead he allowed it to gently fall against my skin and stepped back and the sound returned to normal.
 Basically a tribal person seeped in superstition, Khun Sa, and no doubt along with a good part of his camp as well, knew that for the necklace to have the intended power vested in it, it had to either be given freely and without malice or found after having genuinely been lost.
 Otherwise, if taken or stolen, its intent would be reversed and what would befall the person so involved would be quite the opposite of the protection it provided."

 Even so, given the above observations, for a number of those who read my works it just doesn't seem to be enough.
 Although I am able to understand it within limits, they don't.
-So said, there continues to be a never ending stream, OK, a tiny brooklet or maybe even a dry wadi if you must, of comments regarding my return to the monastery and how it was done, i.e., via the two monks and their method of implementation for that return.
+So said, there continues to be a never ending stream, OK, a tiny brooklet or maybe even a dry wadi with a little blowing dust if you must, of comments regarding my return to the monastery and how it was done, i.e., via the two monks and their method of implementation for that return.
 Not all like it.
 Some think it is a cop out, others just say fuck you.
 For those I typically direct them to the following:

 "Many who come across my meager Zen droppings scattered here and there throughout the internet find a good part of what is presented somewhat useful and filled with wisdom.
 Others who come across the exact same material react vehemently to what is offered, scooping up what I refer to as meager Zen droppings into heaps and refering to it at best as dung and at worse by other assorted euphemisms."